JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Leave empty to allow all GitLab users to access the TeamCity server.

->If you delete a user from a group, remember to restrict their access or delete this user in TeamCity as well.
-Otherwise, they might be able to sign in to TeamCity with a preliminary created access token.
+>Once registered on the TeamCity server, a user can create a password or token which will allow them to sign in to this server directly, bypassing the GitLab verification.
+If you delete a user from an organization in GitLab, remember to restrict their access or delete their user profile in TeamCity.

 </td>